-Students must complete a minimum of 20 units or the equivalent including:
+Students must complete a minimum of 20 units of study or equivalent.
+A unit of study is one semester of study per subject, including:

-- A minimum of ten Year 12 units or the equivalent; - Four units from an English course, post-year 10, including at least one pair of Year 12 units from an English learning area course; - One pair of Year 12 units from List A; - One pair of Year 12 units from List B.
+- A minimum of ten Year 12 units or the equivalent. - Four units from an English learning area course, including at least one pair of Year 12 units from an English learning area course. - One pair of Year 12 units from List A. - One pair of Year 12 units from List B.